benjaminran/marksweep/README.md

 # marksweep
-Partial implementation the the mark-sweep garbage collection algorithm
+A practice implementation of the mark-sweep garbage collection algorithm